 Joey and Jim cleaned the gutters and gull nest off the roof of the PRBO house above the laundry room.

 Mike replaced the fill valve on the downstairs PRBO toilet.

+Scott Webster of Western Slope Livery performed a variety of East Landing derrick maintenance tasks including installation of a re-fabricated hoist motor, new load cell, and new A2B along with other tasks.

 Maintenance Needs